honor4him/CIS263_Backtracking_Sudoku/README.md

 You are probably aware of Sudoku, the games played on a 9x9 grid using the numbers 1-9.
 To complete a puzzle you must add the numbers such that each number 1-9 appears in each row, in each column, and in each segment.

-**Note, this is not instance we are going to solve for this assignment.**

 ## Backtracking

 Remember, backtracking follows this general template for our recursive function: